Are you a good boss? Does your staff like you?

 Develop an open-door policy.
 Be open to employees’ ideas and suggestions and implement them.

 Provide days off for educational opportunities, and better yet, pay for the course if it relates to their jobs.

 When your employees speak with you, make sure you repeat back what they said so they know you are listening.

-The above content is excerpted from Episode 8: Be a Great Boss, a podcast created by the ADA and featuring Mary Byers, a professional speaker and writer who specializes in information designed to help people live and work more fully.
-Listen to the complete podcast below.
+The above content is excerpted from Episode 8: Be a Great Boss, an audio presentation created by the ADA and featuring Mary Byers, a professional speaker and writer who specializes in information designed to help people live and work more fully.
+Listen to the complete recording below.